samooth/paydata/README.md

 # Advanced

-Datapay depends on two powerful libraries for low level stuff.
+Paydata depends on two powerful libraries for low level stuff.

 1. bsv: https://github.com/moneybutton/bsv
 2. bitcore-explorers: https://github.com/bitpay/bitcore-explorers

-While Datapay is designed to be the simplest possible way to write data to the blockchain, you may want to sometimes access the low level libraries that power datapay.
+While Paydata is designed to be the simplest possible way to write data to the blockchain, you may want to sometimes access the low level libraries that power Paydata.

-Datapay exposes additional endpoints so you can simply access these libraries without having to install or include any additional libraries.
+Paydata exposes additional endpoints so you can simply access these libraries without having to install or include any additional libraries.

-## 1. datapay.bsv
+## 1. Paydata.bsv

 This endpoint exposes the [bsv](https://github.com/moneybutton/bsv) library object.
 Basically by referncing `bsv` you have access to the entire bsv library.

 ```
-const privateKey = new datapay.bsv.PrivateKey();
+const privateKey = new Paydata.bsv.PrivateKey();
 const address = privateKey.toAddress();
 console.log(address.toString()) // 15WZwpw3BofscM2u43ji85BXucai5YGToL
 ```

-## 2. datapay.connect
+## 2. Paydata.connect

 This endpoint is used to access the [bitcore-explorers](https://github.com/bitpay/bitcore-explorers) library.